-If you wish to discuss your child's educational needs or are unhappy about something regarding your child's schooling, please contact your class teacher or the school office to arrange a meeting with the SENDCo (Rachel Moseley).
+If you wish to discuss your child's educational needs or are unhappy about something regarding your child's schooling please contact your class teacher or the school office to arrange a meeting with the SENCo (Gail Lowe).

-- 21. What should I do if I feel that the Local Offer is not being delivered or is not meeting your child's needs?
+21. What should I do if I feel that the Local Offer is not being delivered or is not meeting your child's needs?

-If you feel that the Local Offer is not being delivered or is not meeting your child's needs, then in the first instance make an appointment to come and discuss the issues with the SENDCo at school. - 22.
-How is your local offer reviewed?
+If you feel that the Local Offer is not being delivered or is not meeting your child's needs then in the first instance make an appointment to come and discuss the issues with the SENCo at school.

+22. How is your local offer reviewed?

+Our Local Offer will be reviewed annually in conjunction with staff, children and parents.

+23. Who can I contact for further information?

+- School

-Our Local Offer will be reviewed annually in conjunction with staff, children, and parents. - 23.
-Who can I contact for further information? - School - The family information service website has a lot of useful information in regards to what is on offer countywide. - The local authority
+- The family information service website have a lot of useful information in regards to what is on offer countywide.

+- The local authority